Escomb Church: Gothic and later

 At an unknown date the eaves were raised.
 The nave now has a crow-stepped gable at each end.
 Some simple Gothic windows were inserted in the 13th century and the south porch was built in the 14th century.
 In the 19th century more windows were inserted and a new door was installed in the porch.

 But the majority of the windows, small and set high in the walls, are original Anglo-Saxon work.
 The church is essentially little changed from when it was built.
+Viewed from the north side, the building is pure 7th century, with no later additions.